Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

-How about watching your ads pull in double-digit conversions, catapult themselves the top of the page … while at the same time undercutting the suggested cost-per-click every other chump is still forced to bow to?
+How about watching your ads pull in double-digit conversions, catapult themselves to top of the page … while at the same time undercutting the suggested cost-per-click every other chump is still forced to bow to?

 You know, a little something like this:

-All it comes down to is arming yourself with the right tricks, tools and tactics — 21 to be exact — and then releasing the Kraken.
+All it comes down to is arming yourself with the right tricks, tools, and tactics — 21 to be exact — and then releasing the Kraken.